 - Teachers and other school staff receive training to promote enjoyable, life-long physical activity for themselves and students.
-FFA (Local) - The District will offer and support an environment that strives to promote safe and enjoyable physical activity.
-FFA (Local).
-The campus environment promotes enjoyable, life-long physical activity for staff and students. - Teachers are encouraged to integrate physical activity into the academic curriculum where appropriate.
-FFA (Local).
-Brain Breaks or physical activity breaks are delivered by the classroom teacher. - Before-school and after-school physical activity programs will be offered and students will be encouraged to participate.
-FFA (Local) - Enrichment programs will provide and encourage physical activity and the formation of healthy habits.
-FFA (Local) - The District will provide wellness opportunities for students and their families during appropriate school activities.
-FFA (Local).
-The campus promotes family health and wellness opportunities in the community.
+FFA (Local) - The district will offer and support an environment that strives to promote safe and enjoyable physical activity.
+FFA (Local) The campus environment promotes enjoyable, life-long physical activity for staff and students. - Teachers are encouraged to integrate physical activity into the academic curriculum where appropriate.
+FFA (Local) - Before-school and after-school physical activity programs will be offered and students will be encouraged to participate.
+FFA (Local) - The district will provide wellness opportunities for students and their families during appropriate school activities.
+FFA (Local) The campus promotes family health and wellness opportunities in the community.